Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 To dequeue, the dequeuer inverts `QueueNum` to direct future enqueuers to the other queue.
 The dequeuer then subtracts a sufficiently large number from `WriterCnt` to signal to other enqueuers that it has started processing.
 The dequeuer has to wait for all current enqueuers in the queue to finish by repeatedly checking the `WriterCnt` variable, hence the blocking property.
 After all enqueuers have finished, the dequeuer then batch-dequeues all data in the queue, resets the `Offset` and `WriterCnt` variables to `0`.

-AMQueue will serve as a benchmarking baseline for our MPSC queues in @result.
+AMQueue will serve as a benchmarking baseline for our MPSC queues in @result[].